arsy786/spring-framework-tutorials/README.md

 # spring-framework-tutorials
-Spring is one of the most popular frameworks in Java and has many projects associated with it (Cloud, Security, Boot etc.).
+Spring is one of the most popular frameworks in Java and has many projects associated with it such as: Spring Cloud, Spring Security, Spring Boot and more.
-Frameworks tackle common application problems, they provide patterns and structure for Java applications.
+Spring Framework tackle common application problems, provides patterns and a structure for Java applications.
 They are also used to develop business services.

 There are several "Types of Objects" in Spring: Objects that hold data (Entity) and instances of classes with business logic methods (Service).

 The way we share object instances is through **Dependency Injection**.

-The Spring framework specifically provides us with: Application context & dependency injection, data access (simplify connecting to and working with databases), Spring MVC (web apps, rest APIs).
+The Spring framework specifically provides us with: Application Context & Dependency Injection, Data Access (simplify connecting to and working with databases), Spring MVC (web apps, rest APIs).

 Link to: [What is the Spring framework really all about?
 (YouTube/JavaBrains)](https://www.youtube.com/watch?v=gq4S-ovWVlM)
 <br>